mousumibaruah-24/Resources/Troubleshooting.md

 * See -help- in Stata to ensure that you have the correct syntax.
+See (more debugging tips)[https://github.com/aadityadar/all-aboard/wiki/Troubleshooting#debugging] below.

 ## Asking questions: